|A Guide to VAT for Start-up Businesses|

 |VAT Accounting Schemes|

-De-registration involves completion of a final VAT return and you must inform HMRC and explain why your turnover has fallen – for instance if you have reduced your staff numbers, or changed contract hours.
+De-registration involves completion of a final VAT return and you must inform HMRC and explain why your turnover has fallen – it could be simple business difficulty, or you may have reduced your staff numbers or changed contract hours.